How a plasma cutter works

-This photo shows consumables from a Hypertherm Powermax 900 plasma cutter.
-The electrode is at the center, and the nozzle just below it.
-The orange piece above the electrode is the swirl ring, which causes the plasma to turn rapidly as it passes.
+This photo shows the swirl ring which is above the electrode and causes the plasma to turn rapidly as it passes.

 While these parts are all referred to as consumables, it is the electrode and nozzle that wear and require periodic replacement.